European-Unified-ID/EUID-docs/docs/sdks/client-side-identity-v2.md

 >NOTE: This documentation is for earlier versions of the EUID SDK for JavaScript.
 If you're using an earlier version, we recommend upgrading.
 See [EUID SDK for JavaScript Reference Guide](./client-side-identity.md), which includes a migration guide.

 The SDK for JavaScript is intended to facilitate the process of establishing client identity using EUID and retrieving advertising tokens.
 The following sections describe the high-level [workflow](#workflow-overview) for establishing EUID identity, provide the SDK [API reference](#api-reference), and explain the [EUID cookie format](#euid-cookie-format).
-For integration steps for content publishers, see [SDK for JavaScript Integration Guide](../guides/publisher-client-side.md).
+For integration steps for content publishers, see [Client-Side Integration Guide for JavaScript](../guides/publisher-client-side.md).

 >NOTE: Within this documentation, the term "identity" refers to a package of EUID tokens, including the advertising token.